 Good governance practices are essential for any organisation to be able to function effectively.

-The Office for Recreation and Sport is committed to working with state sport and active recreation organisations to develop and pursue a philosophy of good governance and continuous improvement.
+The Office for Recreation, Sport and Racing is committed to working with state sport and active recreation organisations to develop and pursue a philosophy of good governance and continuous improvement.

-The Office for Recreation and Sport works with organisations to achieve best-practice governance, management and human resource structures, and the processes required to create a high-performing organisation.
+The Office for Recreation, Sport and Racing works with organisations to achieve best-practice governance, management and human resource structures, and the processes required to create a high-performing organisation.

 For further information on each of the resources please contact: